albertattard/kotlin-micronaut-reload-service-example/README.md

-# An Example of Micronaut Management Endpoints in Kotlin
+# An example of how to reload services in Micronaut (Kotlin)

 Based on:
 1. [14 Management & Monitoring](https://docs.micronaut.io/latest/guide/management.html)